AboutUs/devblog/_posts/2011-04-08-initial-commit.markdown

 ---

 This is the first post for AboutUs' programming blog.
-The blog's powered by git, jekyll, nginx.
+The blog's powered by git, jekyll and nginx.
 To create a post we just create a text file in the git repository in our favorite editor (i.e.  vim).
-The posts go in a `_posts` directory and look like this:
+The posts go in a `_posts` directory and look like
+this:

     devblog [master*] $ ls _{posts,layouts,site}
     _layouts: